vnep-approx/vnep-approx/README.md

   exceed resource capacities.
 Accordingly: this heuristic always yields feasible solutions (see [2]).
   - **Multi-dimensional knapsack (MDK)**: given the decomposition into convex combinations of valid mappings for each request, the MDK computes the optimal rounding given all mapping possibilities found.
+- An implementation of randomized rounding based on a column generation / separation LP approach presented in [5]: using the DynVMP algorithm valid mappings are priced into the LP, where the runtime of DynVMP is polynomial in the input size and exponential in the **tree width** of the request graphs.
+All code pertaining to this approach can be found in the **[treewidth_model.py](vnep_approx/treewidth_model.py)**.
+- An implementation of the ViNE online heuristics and their offline counterpart WiNE: **[vine.py](vnep_approx/vine.py)**

-Note that our separate Github Repository [evaluation-ifip-networking-2018](https://github.com/vnep-approx/evaluation-ifip-networking-2018) provides more explanation on how to generate scenarios and apply algorithms.
+Note that our separate Github repositories [evaluation-ifip-networking-2018](https://github.com/vnep-approx/evaluation-ifip-networking-2018) and [evaluation-acm-ccr-2019](https://github.com/vnep-approx/evaluation-acm-ccr-2019) provide more explanatiosn on how to generate scenarios and apply algorithms.

 ## Papers